mpalmer/action-validator/README.md

 > it assumes that it is being run from the root of the repository.
 Glob
 > checking will explode horribly if you run it from a sub-directory of the
 > repo -- or, heaven forfend, outside the repository entirely.

+## In a GitHub Action

+The action-validator can be run in a Github action itself, as a pull request job.
+See the `actions` job in the [QA workflow](https://github.com/mpalmer/action-validator/tree/main/.github/workflows/qa.yml), in this repository, as an example of how to use action-validator + asdf in a GitHub workflow.
+This may seem a little redundant (after all, an action has to be valid in order for GitHub to run it), but this job will make sure that all your *other* actions are also valid.

 # Contributing